 History: Providence Christian College was founded in 2002.

-Enrollment: Over sixty students from many states and three foreign countries.
+Enrollment: Over 150 students from many states and three foreign countries.

 Location: Pasadena, California—just 15 miles northeast of Los Angeles, a metropolitan area that provides students with an array of educational and cultural opportunities.